erelsop/loglyze/README.md

 **DISCLAIMER:** This tool is new and under active development and should not be used in production.
 If you would like to contribute then please reach out!

-A powerful command-line tool for analyzing log files with support for multiple log formats, flexible parsing, and interactive exploration.
+A command-line tool for analyzing log files with support for multiple log formats, flexible parsing, and interactive exploration.

 ## Features